Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-We received almost 150 consultation responses from members of the public, lawyers and other professionals and organisations – including law firms, charities and professional bodies.
-The project also benefitted from significant new research.
-This included focus group research commissioned for the project, a large-scale survey of public attitudes to will-making and intestacy, funded by the Nuffield Foundation, and analysis by HM Revenue & Customs of the value of testate and intestate estates (available below).
+As part of the project we benefited from a large-scale survey of public attitudes to will-making and intestacy, funded by the Nuffield Foundation, and analysis by HM Revenue & Customs of the value of testate and intestate estates (available below).

 - ensure that where a couple are married or in a civil partnership, assets pass on intestacy to the surviving spouse in all cases where there are no children or other descendants;